EDS Flare Ups

 What I mean by this is not to think of EDS in general; think individually.
 You have already seen so far that flare-ups come down to many interlinking factors, such as sleep affecting the stomach or temperature affecting POTS.
 So, If you have issues with mast cells and histamine, and your current diet seems to be putting you in a flare, reach out to a dietitian, look at the FOD map diet, and ultimately try and mitigate the biggest contributing factors to your flare up if they are diet base.
 We wrote a huge comprehensive article on hypermobility and diet with EDS dietitian and expert Katie Mednick, which you can find here.

 This includes monitoring your osmotic balance, especially if dealing with PoTS alongside EDS.
 Managing fluid intake with isotonic drinks can help maintain proper hydration levels and prevent shifts in your body’s osmotic pressure that might trigger a flare-up.
 Staying hydrated with the right kind of fluids is crucial to your overall health, particularly in managing the symptoms of these conditions.
-Postural Orthostatic Tachycardia, in some studies, is an independent predictive factor for GI dysmotility; this alone shows you how flare-ups come down to many interlinking parts.
+Postural Orthostatic Tachycardia, in some studies [14], is an independent predictive factor for GI dysmotility; this alone shows you how flare-ups come down to many interlinking parts.
+For those dealing with low blood pressure alongside POTS, the fluid and salt balance becomes even more critical.

 This is easier said than done, but it ultimately pays dividends.
 Triggers, though, are not created equal, and while you may have some control over the foods you eat, you don’t have any control over the weather.
 So, a sudden increase in temperature as summer approaches means that issues like PoTS may get very bad if you don’t have a plan to mitigate them.

-For those more sensitive to triggers like joints moving out of place, pulling on ligaments, and causing a flare-up in pain, proper conditioning and cortical mapping training are needed to help stabilise joints.
-We wrote a compressive article on this subject; you can find it here in the hypermobility part 1 article.
+For those more sensitive to triggers like joints moving out of place, pulling on ligaments, and causing a flare-up in pain, proper conditioning and core strengthening alongside cortical mapping training are needed to help stabilise joints.
+We wrote a comprehensive article on this subject; you can find it here in the hypermobility part 1 article.
+Some people also find that taping hypermobile joints during and after flares helps provide additional sensory feedback to help the brain track joint position.

 In essence, avoiding flare-ups comes down to understanding how EDS affects you as an individual and putting plans into place to either stop the driving factors causing your EDS flare-ups or mitigate them as much as possible.
 Some of these factors, like the weather, will be out of your control, but many of them, my friends, are within your control, and that’s what it’s about: being proactive to avoid the many pitfalls that come with EDS, including flare-ups.